systemd/mkosi/mkosi/resources/man/mkosi.md

 :   Override the default sector size that systemd-repart uses when building a disk
     image.

-`RepartOffline=`, `--repart-offline=`
-:   Specifies whether to build disk images using loopback devices.
-Enabled
-    by default.
-When enabled, `systemd-repart` will not use loopback devices to build disk images.
-When disabled, `systemd-repart` will always use loopback devices to build disk images.

-    Note that when using `RepartOffline=no` mkosi cannot run unprivileged and the image build has to be done as the root user outside of any containers and with loopback devices available on the host system.

-    There are currently two known scenarios where `RepartOffline=no` has to be used.
-The first is when using `Subvolumes=` in a repart partition definition file, as subvolumes cannot be created without using loopback devices.
-The second is when creating a system with SELinux and an XFS root partition.
-Because `mkfs.xfs` does not support populating an XFS filesystem with extended attributes, loopback devices have to be used to ensure the SELinux extended attributes end up in the generated XFS filesystem.

 `Overlay=`, `--overlay`
 :   When used together with `BaseTrees=`, the output will consist only out of
     changes to the specified base trees.
 Each base tree is attached as a lower